Sonic-TV/OR2006Sprites/README.md

 Contains HD asset remakes and miscellanious retexture mods.
 Note that WIP contains placeholder AI upscale assets, so use those at your own risk or wait until they're complete.

 ## Feeling overwhelmed?
 There's quite a bit of mixing and matching to do.
+This is where the TL;DR instructions will go later.

 ## Special Thanks to Contributors
 emoose for making this possible